-Understanding the different types of legal technology will help you make a more educated decision on which solutions best fit your firm’s needs and how to best automate and maximize resources.
-Technology that creates difficulties rather than eliminating it just isn’t useful.
+Understanding the different types of legal technology capabilities will help you make a more educated decision on which practice management solution best fits your firm’s needs and how to best automate and maximize resources.
+Technology that creates difficulties rather than eliminating them just isn’t useful.
 It should help simplify challenges worth solving, which will inspire adoption.

 Legal technology comes in many forms and can support virtually every aspect of running a successful law practice.
 Remember, it’s about making things easier.

 Regardless of how your firm is structured, legal time, billing, and accounting capabilities are a necessity to ensure clients are being billed accurately and to help firms avoid costly delays.
 Time-consuming processes like managing timesheets, expense reports, templates, tax preparation, and electronic signatures are just a few of the must-have features that help you to better manage your law firm’s finances.